znbn/django-cms/docs/reference/templatetags.rst

         {% page_attribute "page_title" "my_page_reverse_id" as title %}
         <a href="/mypage/">{{ title }}</a>

 ..  templatetag:: render_plugin
 .. versionadded:: 2.4

 render_plugin
 =============

-This templatetag is used to render child plugins of the current plugin and should be used inside plugin templates.
+This template tag is used to render child plugins of the current plugin and should be used inside plugin templates.

 Arguments: